 19 We love Him because He first loved us.

-As we grow in knowledge (from Catholic to Messianic), hopefully we also grow in love.
-Hopefully we become eager to grow into spiritual adults, and shoulder the difficult adult burdens of giving, taking care of others, and helping Yeshua’s people develop the same kind of eager, giving love that He shows us.
+As we grow in knowledge (from Catholicism to Nazarene Israel), we should also grow in love.
+Hopefully we become eager to grow into spiritual adults that shoulder the difficult adult burdens of giving, taking care of others, and helping Yeshua’s people develop the same kind of eager, giving love that He shows us.

 Many are called, yet few are chosen.
-That is because few ever volunteer.
-And Yahweh is looking for those volunteers, who do not only what they must, but who are eager to do all they can for Him and His Son.
+That is because few ever volunteer (and He chooses the volunteers).
+Yahweh is looking for those volunteers, who not only do what they must, but who are eager to do all they can for Him and His Son.

 Qorintim Bet (2 Corinthians) 9:6-8